PHILLIPS EXETER ACADEMY

 OUR REPORT IS READY!

 Thank you to all who responded to the survey - your stories are the heart of this report - and to all who are interested to read about the experiences of the First Exeter Women.
-You'll find statistical analyses of the data and vivid voices and stories of how we faced challenges, adapted, and in doing so changed ourselves, the school and American society.
-You'll read about voracious appetites for learning, affection for fellow students and teachers, gratitude for athletic and other extracurricular activities, as well as the exuberant recollections of adolescence.
+You'll find statistical analyses of the data and vivid voices and stories of how we faced challenges, adapted, and in doing so changed ourselves and the school.
+You'll read about voracious appetites for learning, affection for fellow students and teachers, appreciation for athletic and other extracurricular activities, as well as the exuberant recollections of adolescence.
 It wasn't all wonderful, of course, and there are stories of personal struggle that will resonate with readers.We hope the report will prompt greater reflection on the history and the future of the school.